aarondewindt/topone/work/proposed plan.md

       * Cuttoff engine
       * Flight path angle or pitch angle or pitch rate.
     - Expected optimal behaviour
-      1. Igninte first stage engine at simulation start.
+      1. Ignite first stage engine at simulation start.
-      2. Do not cuttoff the engine untill after all propellant has burned.
+      2. Do not cuttoff the engine until after all propellant has burned.
       4. Drop first stage close after burnout.
       5. Ignite second stage.
-      6. Cuttoff engine when an appriopiate appogee has been reached.
+      6. Cuttoff engine when an appropriate apogee has been reached.
       7. Restart engine to circularize orbit/adjust eccentricity.

  5. **Terraform the moon and add an atmosphere**

 ## Thesis experiments
-The goal would be to get rid of some of the assumtions made during the preliminary theses and add features.
+The goal would be to get rid of some of the assumptions made during the preliminary theses and add features.
 So the plan would be to add the following features one by one.
 The exact details will depend on the results from the preliminary thesis.
  1. Earth ground-to-orbit launcher.
  2. Add design parameters to the agent state space.
 (Eg, mass, aerodynamics)
  3. Wings aka lift.
  4. 3D simulation (JSBSim).
-Orbital plane not alligned with launch heading.
+Orbital plane not aligned with launch heading.
  5. Wind
  6. Extra constraints
      - First stage glide-back check.
 Give negative rewards if it's